guilhemmarchand/trackme/docs/configuration.rst

 Whitelisting of indexes
 =======================

-The default behaviour of TrackMe is track data available in all indexes, a macro is used within each tracker which can be modified if you wish to restrict TrackMe to a given list of indexes or any other valid Meta data filter:
+The default behaviour of TrackMe is to track data available in all indexes, a macro is used within each tracker which can be modified if you wish to restrict TrackMe to a given list of indexes or any other valid Meta data filter:

 ::